Samuel Liddell MacGregor Mathers: Lifestyle

-Mathers added the "MacGregor" surname as a claim to Highland Scottish heritage.
-He was a practising vegetarian, or (according to some accounts) vegan, an outspoken anti-vivisectionist, and a non-smoker.
-It is known that his main interests were magic and the theory of war, his first book being a translation of a French military manual, Practical Instruction in Infantry Campaigning Exercise (1884).
+Mathers was a practicing vegetarian, or (according to some accounts) vegan, an outspoken anti-vivisectionist, and a non-smoker.
+He was also a supporter of women's rights and he had little interest in money.
+It is known that his main interests were magic, military tactics and warfare, his first book being a translation of a French military manual, Practical Instruction in Infantry Campaigning Exercise (1884).
+He was also a keen student of boxing and fencing.

 Mathers became increasingly eccentric in his later years as was noted by W. B. Yeats.

 Freemasonry

 Mathers was introduced to Freemasonry by a neighbour, alchemist Frederick Holland, and was initiated into Hengist Lodge No.195 on 4 October 1877.
 He was raised as a Master Mason on 30 January 1878.
 In 1882 he was admitted to the Metropolitan College of the Societas Rosicruciana in Anglia as well as a number of fringe Masonic degrees.
 Working hard both for and in the SRIA he was awarded an honorary 8th Degree in 1886, and in the same year he lectured on the Kabbalah to the Theosophical Society.
 He became Celebrant of Metropolitan College in 1891 and was appointed as Junior Substitute Magus of the SRIA in 1892, in which capacity he served until 1900.
 He left the order in 1903, having failed to repay money which he had borrowed.

 In 1891, Mathers assumed leadership of the Hermetic Order of the Golden Dawn upon the death of William Robert Woodman.
 He moved with his wife to Paris on 21 May 1892.
 After his expulsion from the Golden Dawn in April 1900, Mathers formed a group in Paris in 1903 called Alpha et Omega (its headquarters, the Ahathoor Temple).
-Mathers chose the title "Archon Basileus."
+Mathers chose the title "Archon Basileus".

 Translations

 Mathers was a polyglot; among the languages he had studied were English, French, Latin, Greek, Hebrew, Gaelic and Coptic, though he had a greater command of some languages than of others.
 His translations of such books as The Book of Abramelin (14th century), Christian Knorr von Rosenroth's The Kabbalah Unveiled (1684), Key of Solomon (anonymous, 14th century), The Lesser Key of Solomon (anonymous, 17th century), and the Grimoire of Armadel (17th century), while probably justly criticised with respect to quality, were responsible for making what had been obscure and inaccessible material widely available to the non-academic English-speaking world.
-They have had considerable influence on the development of occult and esoteric thought since their publication, as has his consolidation of the Enochian magical system of John Dee and Edward Kelley.
+They have had considerable influence on the development of occult and esoteric thought since their publication, as have his consolidation of the Enochian magical system of John Dee and Edward Kelley, and his studies in Egyptology.